kit-kch/psoc-xip-bootloader/README.md

 make bl_image
 ```
 will generate the XIP bootloader VHDL file `neorv32_bootloader_image.vhd` in the bootloader folder.
-Refernce this one innstead of the one in the NEORV32 directory and re-build your VHDL project.
+Reference this one instead of the one in the NEORV32 directory and re-build your VHDL project.

 The default settings for the XIP bootloader are:
 - 3 byte addresses
 - Executable start address in flash:  0x000000
 - XIP base address 0x20000000

-The values above can be updated in the [bootloader_xip.c](bootloader_xip.c) file:
+The values above can be updated in the `bootloader_xip.c` files.

 ### Compiling a firmware application
 For a compiled application to run, the `__neorv32_rom_base` needs to be defined to the (XIP base address + Flash start address) when linking.
-You can achieve this by adding the following to your `USER_FLAGS` in the Makefile, before including the `common.mk` file:
+You can achieve this by adding the following to your `USER_FLAGS` in the `makefile`, before including the `common.mk` file:

 ```Makefile
 USER_FLAGS = -Wl,--defsym=__neorv32_rom_base=0x20000000